 Make sure you can afford your monthly repayments

-As part of the mortgage application process you will need to show the lender evidence of any outgoings, and prove your income.
+As part of the mortgage application process you’ll need to show the lender evidence of any outgoings you have and prove your income.

-There are a number of government-backed schemes aimed at giving home buyers – and movers too – a helping hand onto the property ladder.
+Several government-backed schemes aim to give home buyers a helping hand onto the property ladder.

-If you are able to use one of these schemes, lenders will still ensure that you can afford to pay your mortgage.
+If you can use one of these schemes, lenders will still want to ensure you can afford to pay your mortgage.

 Finding a mortgage